 I don’t believe Japanese pachysandra or Vinca will disappear from our home landscapes any time soon, and admittedly, as long as they are contained, they should not cause much harm.
 A patch CAN be useful if you have dogs.
 Our border collie Speck hates the heat of summer and loves to cool off in pachysandra, which appears to bring him much relief.
 I have left one well-contained patch as his personal dog bed…

-Read about my efforts to eradicate a large patch of pachysandra that spread into a nearby moist woodland area on my property in The Year I Shall Win the Pachysandra War how many tablets of viagra should i take.
+Read about my efforts to eradicate a large patch of pachysandra that spread into a nearby moist woodland area on my property in The Year I Shall Win the Pachysandra War.
 Several years later, I can attest that I have finally won this war (I only pulled a few persistent bits of root this year), and I now see native plants making a comeback.

 This is a reprint of an article originally published in January 2014 at the now defunct Native Plants & Wildlife Gardens.